oliverklee/ext-onetimeaccount/Documentation/Usage/UpdatingTheExtension.rst

 Updating the extension from 1.0.x to 1.1.x
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Make sure that you’re using at least PHP 5.5 and TYPO3 CMS 6.2.0.
+Make sure that you’re using at least TYPO3 CMS 6.2.0.

 #.
 Update the oelib and static\_info\_tables extensions to the latest
    versions.